 Raena turned to look at her personal maid, only to find her standing right behind her.
-Kara’s dark hair was gathered into a thick braid that brushed past her shoulder and barely reached her collarbone, her bright eyes staring at Raena with what she could only describe as a calculating expression.
+Kara’s dark hair was gathered in a thick braid that brushed past her shoulder and barely reached her collarbone, her bright eyes staring at Raena with what she could only describe as a calculating expression.

 “Don’t you have to bow or something?”
 Raena scoffed.

 Raena smiled.
 Telling Kara her secret — or at least part of it — had been a huge gamble, but it had paid off.
-No matter how much she knew about this world from that book, she needed someone to help and guide her if she were to survive and succeed in her plan — a plan that was going to allow her to exit the main storyline and live a happy, pleasant life as a rich, single lady.
+No matter how much she knew about this world from that book, she needed someone to help her if she were to succeed in her plan — a plan that was going to allow her to exit the main storyline and live a happy, pleasant life as a rich, single lady.
 Away from the drama, the fighting, and the death which would soon befall this place.

 “Your position may give you power outside, but within this household, you hold very little of it,” Kara muttered, returning to her side and fumbling with her hair.
 A few more pins disappeared inside the maid’s pockets and Raena ran her fingers through the thick locks, wondering if she ever had such nice hair in the real world.
 “So let’s make sure we both survive.”

 “Don’t worry, my plan will work.”
 Raena smiled confidently.
 It had to work, it must.
 After all, she had an unfair advantage over everyone here.
 She just had to be smart about it.
 “Why is there no food here?”